calumryan/a11ywebsites/content/showcase/2021-01-30-thesession.md

 updated: yes
 ---

-The Session website meets grade overall with some additional accessible features such as a bypass link for reaching the main navigation.
+The Session website has many additional accessible features such as a bypass link for reaching the main navigation.